Mathugo/NeurIPS2025---OSCAR-One-Shot-Causal-AutoRegressive-Discovery/README.md

 ### Reuse the data from the paper

-If you want to reuse the data, a parquet files containing 46 000 sequences of error codes are given under: *data/ds_test.parquet*
+If you want to reuse the data, a parquet files containing 46,000 sequences of error codes are given under: *data/ds_test.parquet*
-Which contains already tokenized and encoded events and labels.
-The associated ground truth Markov Boundary for each label (0 to 268) is given in
+Which contains already tokenised and encoded events and labels.
+The ground truth Markov Boundary for each label (0 to 268) is given in
 *data/mb_labels.json*.

 ### Preparing Your Data

 Before using OSCAR, you need to train two autoregressive models:
 1. Next Event Model ($\text{Tf}_x$): Predicts the next event in a sequence.
-2. Next Label Model ($\text{Tf}_y$): Predicts the outcome labels given the current event and past history.
+2. Next Label Model ($\text{Tf}_y$): Predicts the outcome labels given the current event and history.

 Your training data should consist of sequences of events () and associated labels (), which may include:

 * Events: Error codes, system logs, clinical symptoms
 * Labels: Critical failures, disease diagnoses, system malfunctions

-Ensure that your data is properly tokenized and prepared as required by your chosen transformer model.
+Ensure that your data is properly tokenised and prepared as required by your chosen transformer model.

 ### Training the models
 You should first pretrain these models to estimate the following conditionals: